On my door,

 Christmas wreaths are also connected with the pagan holiday of Yule which was celebrated by ancient Germanic and Scandinavian peoples.
 Yule marked the onset of the winter solstice and was a 12-day festival held in honor of the returning sun and the seasonal cycle.
 Wreaths of greens or straw often contained a five pointed star in the center and were prominent decorations during the celebration.

 Perhaps the most well-known use of wreaths comes in connection with Christmas and with Christianity.
 The circular shape of the wreath is said to symbolize eternity and the unending love of God.
 In the late 16th century, the use of wreaths during Yule was adopted by Christians and became a custom in the form of an Advent wreath.
 An Advent wreath was traditionally made of evergreen branches, holly, and red berries.
 Each of those parts had a significant meaning of its own.
 The evergreen branches stood for eternal life…ever green.
 The red berries and the thorny leaves of the holly represented the crown of thorns worn by Christ and His blood shed while wearing it.
 An Advent wreath was meant to hold 4 candles: 3 purple and one rose.
-The candles stand for hope, love, joy (rose), and peace, and are placed in the wreath one at a time, one each of the four Sundays that run up to Christmas.
+The candles stand for hope, peace, joy (rose), and love, and are placed in the wreath one at a time, one each of the four Sundays that run up to Christmas.
 Sometimes a fifth candle, which is white, is added to the center.
 It represents Christ and is lit on Christmas Eve.

 For many people, Christmas wreaths are not meant to be religious symbols.
 Today a wreath hanging on a door, a municipal light pole, or on your Christmas tree may be inviting the spirit of Christmas into your community or home along with good luck.